embeddedkafka/embedded-kafka-schema-registry/README.md

 * In-memory Zookeeper, Kafka, and Schema Registry will be instantiated respectively on port 6000, 6001, and 6002 and automatically shutdown at the end of the test.

-### ~~Utility methods~~

-~~.`net.manub.embeddedkafka.schemaregistry.avro.AvroSerdes` provides utility methods for building Avro Serdes.~~

-Now that Schema Registry supports more than one serialization format, Avro-related classes will be removed in the near future.

 ## embedded-kafka-schema-registry-streams

 A library that builds on top of `embedded-kafka-schema-registry` to offer easy testing of [Kafka Streams](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Streams) with Confluent Schema Registry.